 - Here the situation is a bit more obscure.
-The constraints/input are: confinement and mass gap. - We do expect that $\lambda \to \infty$ at the IR bottom. - This is a "singularity" in the conventional sense: it must be "repulsive", ie the string theory, and even better some effective field theory should not break down there. - (Very) naive intuition from N=4 and other 10d strongly coupled theories suggests that in this regime there should be a two derivative description of the physics. - Similar intuition is coming from the linear dilaton solution that suggests that the (string frame) curvature vanishes at the IR bottom. - At the IR bottom the space must end (singularity) where the scale factor vanishes. - ♠ If it happens very slowly, we loose confinement - if it happens very fast, the singularity is strong and the theory is incomplete (boundary conditions are needed at the singularity.
+The constraints/input are: confinement and mass gap. - We do expect that $\lambda \to \infty$ at the IR bottom. - This is a "singularity" in the conventional sense: it must be "repulsive", ie the string theory, and even better some effective field theory should not break down there. - (Very) naive intuition from N=4 and other 10d strongly coupled theories suggests that in this regime there should be a two derivative description of the physics. - At the IR bottom the space must end (singularity) where the scale factor vanishes. - If it happens very slowly, we loose confinement - if it happens very fast, the singularity is strong and the theory is incomplete (boundary conditions are needed at the singularity.